 JAPAN 1102 - 4 Credits

-Continuation of JAPAN-1101 with emphasis on increased accuracy in listening, speaking skills, reading and writing.
-For students who have successfully completed Japanese 1101 or equivalent or three years of high school Japanese.
-(4 lecture hours) Continues to develop students' listening comprehension, speaking, reading and writing skills and expands knowledge of the culture and civilization of Italy.
-For students who have successfully completed Italian 2251 or equivalent or five years of high school Italian.
-(3 lecture hours)
+Continuation of JAPAN-1101

+with emphasis on increased

+accuracy in listening, speaking

+skills, reading and writing.

+For students who have

+successfully completed

+Japanese 1101 or equivalent

+or three years of high school

+Japanese.
+(4 lecture hours)
-JAPAN 1800 - 1-4 Credits

-Special project courses cover topics not otherwise covered by general education courses and other courses in the catalogue for the discipline.
+JAPAN 1800 - 1-4 Credits Special project courses cover topics not otherwise covered by general education courses and other courses in the catalogue for the discipline.
 These courses require direct experience and focused reflection in an in-depth study of a specific discipline topic and/or the critical analysis of contemporary issues in the discipline.
 They are targeted to self-selected students with an interest in the subject matter and involve active participation.
 The course delivery incorporates an experiential component of no less than 30% but not to exceed 70% (to be determined by the disciplines).
 This experiential component may include field studies, interdisciplinary learning, and/ or the practical application of discipline-related concepts, theories, principles, and methods with a specific focus.
 All courses require an orientation session to deliver academic and experiential information (syllabus, academic requirements, field preparation, logistics, etc.).
 This course may be taken four times for credit.

-JAPAN 1840 - 1-4 Credits

-Exploration and analysis of topics within the discipline to meet individual student-defined course descriptions, goals, objectives, topical outline, and methods of evaluation in coordination with and approved by the instructor.
+JAPAN 1840 - 1-4 Credits Exploration and analysis of topics within the discipline to meet individual student-defined course descriptions, goals, objectives, topical outline, and methods of evaluation in coordination with and approved by the instructor.
 This course may be taken four times for credit as long as different topics are selected.
 Prerequisite: Consent of instructor is required (1 to 4 lecture hours)